Elevise

 Picture

-So, carbon needs to gain 4 electrons and all of the 4 hydrogen atoms need to gain 1 electron.
-All of the atoms can achieve their full outer shells if the carbon shares one of its electrons with each of the hydrogen atoms, and each of the hydrogen atoms share 1 electron with carbon.
-The dot and cross diagram is shown below.
+So, carbon needs to gain 4 electrons and all of the 4 hydrogens need to gain 1 electron.
+All of the atoms can obtain full outer shells by all of the hydrogen atoms sharing 1 electron with the carbon, and carbon sharing 1 electron with each of the 4 hydrogen atoms.
+The diagram of the bonding for methane with only the outer shells drawn is shown below.

 Picture

 Let’s now check that all of the atoms involved have full outer shells.
-The outer shell for all of the hydrogen atoms is the first shell, which takes a maximum of 2 electrons, and all 4 of the hydrogen atoms have 2 electrons in their outer shell.
-The outer shell for carbon is the second shell, which takes a maximum of 8 electrons, and carbon on our diagram does have 8 electrons.
+The outer shell for all of the hydrogen atoms is the first shell, which takes a maximum of 2 electrons, and all 4 of the hydrogen atoms have 2 electrons in their outer shells.
+The outer shell for carbon is the second shell, which takes a maximum of 8 electrons, and carbon on our diagram does have 8 electrons in its outer shell.
 All of the 5 atoms involved have full outer shells and are therefore happy.

 All of the bonds in the above diagram are single covalent bonds as there is only 1 pair of shared electrons in each of the overlapping parts of the shells.
 The displayed formula for CH4 is shown below.